fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 Once the checks have been run, the status should turn to green.
 Make sure all the checks pass.
 Do not merge your branch yet, there's still one more thing we need to improve on our pipeline.

-#### 11.15 run deployment step only for main branch
+#### 11.15 Run deployment step only for the main branch

 All looks good, but there is actually a pretty serious problem with the current workflow.
 All the steps, including the deployment, are run also for pull requests.
 This is surely something we do not want!

 Fortunately, there is an easy solution for the problem!
-We can add an [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step, which ensures that the step is executed only when the code is being merged or pushed to main.
+We can add an [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step, which ensures that the step is executed only when the code is being merged or pushed to the main branch.

 The workflow [context](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#contexts) gives various kinds of information about the code the workflow is run.